Ramesh Pisharody

-T. V. Ramesh (born 1 October 1981), professionally credited as Ramesh Pisharody, is an Indian stand-up comedian, impressionist, television presenter, actor and film director.
-He works in Malayalam television shows, stage, and cinema.
-He is particularly known for his observational comedy.
+Ramesh T. V. (born 1 October 1981), professionally credited as Ramesh Pisharody, is an Indian politician, actor, film director, television presenter, impressionist and stand-up comedian who serves as a Member of the Kerala Legislative Assembly from Palakkad since 2026.
+A member of the Indian National Congress, he is known for his work in Malayalam television, stage shows and cinema, particularly in observational comedy.

 Early life

 Pisharody was born as the youngest son in the family and has four siblings.
 He studied his first and second grades at Kendriya Vidyalaya in Velloor.
 It was an English-medium school, where he made his mimicry debut by imitating a dog's barking for a musical drama.
 After putting pressure on his family, he was moved to a Malayalam-medium school from his third grade onward so that he could enjoy holidays on Saturdays.
 The new school had no school uniform.
 Since then, he has been participating in mimicry competitions.

 After winning second prize at a youth festival at Mahatma Gandhi University, Kerala, he started getting stage programmes.
 In 2000, he joined Cochin Stallions, the mimicry troupe formed by actor Salim Kumar, where he worked for four years.
 Meanwhile, he completed his graduation in Politics from Dewaswom Board College, Thalayolaparambu.
 After which, he teamed up with mimicry artist Sajan Palluruthi and together they did several programmes.